Whilst you are using the Apps and / or Sites, we will collect some information about you, and we may also need to share your information sometimes.

 - Right to restrict processing: in limited circumstances, you have the right to request that processing is stopped but the data retained.

 - Right to data portability: you can request a copy of certain data in a machine-readable form that can be transferred to another provider.

 - Right to object: in certain circumstances (including where data is processed on the basis of legitimate interests or for the purposes of marketing) you may object to that processing.

 - Rights related to automated decision-making including profiling: there are several rights in this area where processing carried out on a solely automated basis results in a decision which has legal or significant effects for the individual.
 In these circumstances your rights include the right to ensure that there is human intervention in the decision-making process.

 The particular rights which are applicable to you (which might include other rights not listed above) may vary depending on your country.
 You should make yourself aware of the rights you have under applicable privacy laws in your country.

 Should you wish to exercise any rights in connection with your personal data, please email us at firstname.lastname@example.org.
 When you submit a request, we may ask you for additional information to confirm your identity and entitlement to submit such a request.
 If we consider that your request is manifestly unfounded, excessive or repetitive, we reserve the right to charge you an administrative fee.

 We will process any request in line with any local laws and our policies and procedures.
 We aim to respond to enquiries within 3 working days, but may take up to 30 days to comply with valid requests.

-If you want to stop using the Website you may do so.
-If you do, you may also want to remove any cookies that we have placed on any device used to access the Website.
+If you want to stop using the Apps or Site you may do so.
+If you do, you may also want to remove any cookies that we have placed on any device used to access the Apps or Site.